wp-plugins/wp-ultimate-recipe/readme.txt

 == Upgrade notice ==

+= 0.0.4 =
+Update if you have styling problems with your theme.

 = 0.0.3 =
-* Possible to enter fractions (or actually just anything) as amounts.
+Possible to enter fractions (or actually just anything) as amounts.

 = 0.0.2 =
 Previous version mistakenly pointed to an external image source.